RikGr/blog/_posts/2023-12-08-Use-Resource-Graph-queries-in-Azure-Alerts.md

 For ```Measure``` I use ```Table Rows``` where Agregation is Count and Agregation granularity is 5 minutes.
 The ```threshold``` can be set to ```1```.

+It is important to note that the **identity** of the alert must have **Reader** access to the Log Analytics Workspace AND the resources you want to get data from.
+In my case I gave the system assigned identity reader role on subscription level to be sure all SSL certificates in the subscription are covered.

 This is the end result of the condition:

 ![Alert condition](/images/blog-7.1.png)